aymisx/AgriSwarmRL/README.md

 # AgriDroneRL – Drone Vision & Reinforcement Learning for Precision Farming

 ## Overview
-AgriSwarmRL is a research-driven project exploring how semantic segmentation of satellite/drone imagery and reinforcement learning (RL) can enable intelligent agricultural drone swarms.
+AgriDroneRL is a research-driven project exploring how semantic segmentation of satellite/drone imagery and reinforcement learning (RL) can enable intelligent agricultural drone swarms.
 The current progress focuses on vegetation index computation (NDVI & VARI) from Sentinel Playground satellite images and simulated drone images (Webots).
 These indices provide the foundation for RL-based navigation and area coverage.

 ## Vision Module (Completed)